ESR-LSRI/2023_NoahL/dailyLogbook.md

 N/a

 [data]: # (Very strong work, Noah.
 I'm excited to see your concatenation work.
 Let's also think about where to spend your time so that you can get a good graph or two of your work.
 How will you identify when the sensors are buried?
 Please use relative path names for figures and files here.
 Thanks!)

+# 7/19/2023 Snow Depth

+### Summary
+I worked on a program that will graph the temperature of exposed sensors side-by-side so I can see when each got buried and will also calculate how much it snowed over a period of time, and how high the snow is.

+I spent a lot of time debugging issues with pandas, unfortunately.

+### Outcome
+I'm almost done, my program will be finished by tomorrow.

+### Next Steps
+Poster draft.

+### Questions
+N/a